 - And then the part in which she descends into grief-fueled rage against the yaungol and her friend Ban, whom she blames for what happens.
 Eventually, she gets possessed by the Sha of Hatred and you have to kill her.
 As she lies dying of her wounds, she manages to bring herself to forgive Ban.

 - The Alliance cinematic at the start of the Pandaria quest line.
 Varian Wrynn listening to the last message from Admiral Taylor telling him that his son was safe the time of recording and not knowing if Anduin is still safe.

 - Leza Dawnchaser's Death by Childbirth.
 The accompanying cutscene is just heartbreaking.
-Casting Holy Light over and over in despair did nothing.

 - Seeing his ghost bow respectfully one last time as you leave the Wandering Isle pulls at the heartstrings too.